Sayrabhg/Records-Fetching-Table/README.md

-Records Fetching Table
+<h1>Records Fetching Table</h1>

 I have created in this repository a record-fetching table using a relational database (MySQL) with a unique record set.
 Once a record is saved to the database, I created REST APIs using Spring Boot to retrieve the data.
 These APIs allow me to fetch and display the stored SQL data in a structured table format on the frontend.
 I am using React for the frontend, which communicates with the Spring Boot backend to consume the APIs and display the data on the UI in a tabular format.

-Tools I have used For the frontend, I used HTML, CSS, and React.
+_Tools I have used
+For the frontend, I used HTML, CSS, and React.
 For the backend, I developed the application using Spring Tool Suite with the Java programming language.
 For the database, I used MySQL, a relational database.
-To test the fetched APIs, I used the Postman API testing tool.
+To test the fetched APIs, I used the Postman API testing tool._

-Tools and Technologies Used:
+**Tools and Technologies Used:**

-Frontend:
+_**Frontend:**_

 HTML